bcomnes/bret.io/src/resume/README.md

   <small>HPC Operations & Python Development • 2013 - 2015</small>
 </h3>

-- Web applications and systems programming with Python and Django.
+- Developed web applications and performed systems programming with Python and Django.
-- Developed custom database monitoring tools that tracked MySQL and Postgres usage metrics
+- Developed custom database monitoring tools that tracked MySQL and Postgres usage metrics.
-- Responsible for building, automating and monitoring PSU’s research servers and HPC Linux Clusters and colocation.
+- Built, automated, and monitored PSU’s research servers, HPC Linux clusters, and colocated infrastructure.
 - Initiated efforts to automate cluster deployment and management using Ansible.
-- Trained and introduced new users to ARC's resources and shared unix computing environments.
+- Introduced new users to ARC's resources and shared Unix computing environments and trained them in their use.

 <h3>
   <a href="http://www.pdx.edu/physics/">PSU Physics Department</a>
   <small>Lab Instructor & TA+RA • 2012 - 2014</small>
 </h3>

-- Wrote custom control software and a web application that enabled remote viewing and operation of a Scanning Electron Microscope over the Internet using React, Web Sockets and WebRTC.
+- Wrote custom control software and a web application that enabled remote viewing and operation of a scanning electron microscope over the internet using React, WebSockets, and WebRTC.
-- Instructed PSU’s General Physics Labs and assisted in the upper division Experimental Physics Labs.
+- Taught PSU’s general physics labs and assisted in the upper-division experimental physics labs.
-- Developed two novel labs on the use of micro-controllers and FPGAs covering basic concepts to advanced topics like PID control theory.
+- Developed two novel labs on microcontrollers and FPGAs, covering topics ranging from basic concepts to advanced subjects such as PID control theory.
-- Teaching introductory electronics and debugging skills to students.
+- Taught introductory electronics and debugging skills to students.

 <h2>
   <a class="job-logo" id="wiley" href="#wiley">